rust-lang/wg-async/src/vision/status_quo/alan_lost_the_world.md

 * **What are the morals of the story?**
     * Async functions capture all of their parameters for the entire duration of the function.
 This allows them to hold borrows of those parameters across await points.
       * When the parameter represents any kind of "global environment", such as the `World` in this story, it may be useful for that parameter not to be captured by the future but rather supplied anew after each await point.
+    * Non-`'static` Futures are of limited use to developers, as lifetimes are tied to the sync stack.
+The execution time of most asynchronous operations does not come with an associated lifetime that an executor could use.
+      * It is possible to use borrowed futures with `block_on` style executors, as they necessarily extend all lifetimes to the end of the Future.
+This is because they turn asynchronous operations back into synchronous ones.
+      * Most practical executors want to release the current stack, and thus all of it's associated lifetimes.
+They need `'static` futures.
+    * It would be useful if there was a way to have a `Future` that did not borrow it's parameters at call time, but at the moment upon which it was `poll`ed, so that it could permit more reasonable lifetimes.
     * Async programming introduces more complexity to Rust than it does, say, JavaScript.
 The complexity of async is [sometimes explained in terms of 'color'][WhatColor], where functions of one 'color' can only call those of another under certain conditions, and developers have to keep track of what is sync and what is async.
 Due to Rust's borrowing rules, we actually have three 'colors', not the two of other languages with async I/O:
       * Sync, or 'blue' in the original metaphor.
 This color of function can both own and borrow it's parameters.
 If made into the form of a closure, it may have a lifetime if it borrows something from the current stack.
       * Owned Async, or 'red' in the original metaphor.
 This color of function can only own parameters, by copying them into itself at call time.
       * Borrowed Async.
 If an async function borrows at least one parameter, it gains a lifetime, and must fully resolve itself before the lifetime of it's parameters expires.
-    * Non-`'static` Futures are of limited use as lifetimes are tied to the sync stack.
-I think you can use `block_on` with them but that's about it.
-Most practical executors need `'static` futures.
-    * Borrowed Async functions would be useful if there was a way to have a future whose borrows were scoped to the moment they are `poll`ed.
 * **What are the sources for this story?**
     * This is personal experience.
 Specifically, I had to do [almost exactly this dance][RuffleAsync] in order to get fetch to work in Ruffle.
     * I have omitted a detail from this story: in Ruffle, we use a GC library (`gc_arena`) that imposes a special lifetime on all GC references.
 This is how the GC library upholds it's memory safety invariants, but it's also what forces us to pass around contexts, and once you have that, it's natural to start putting even non-GC data into it.
 It also means we can't hold anything from the GC in the Future as we cannot derive it's `Collect` trait on an anonymous type.